Intelligent-Instruments-Lab/iil.is/src/routes/news/boston-may-2023.md

 ## Demo: “The Magnetic Score: Somatosensory Inscriptions and Relational Design in the Instrument-Score”

-Nicola Privato, Thor Magnusson, Einar Torfi Einarsson
+Nicola Privato, Thor Magnusson, and Einar Torfi Einarsson

 Tuesday 16 May, 15:30, [NEC; Pierce Hall; SB 118]